Greg Manusky: Washington Redskins (second stint)

 On January 22, 2016, Manusky was hired to be the outside linebackers coach for the Washington Redskins.
 A year later, the Redskins promoted him to defensive coordinator.

 In the 2018 season, safety D. J. Swearinger publicly criticized Manusky and his play calling following the team's Week 16 loss to the Tennessee Titans.
 Despite being one of the better defensive players on the team that season, Swearinger was released the next day by head coach Jay Gruden for his comments against the Manusky.

 Manusky left the team among staff turnover after the Redskins hired Ron Rivera as their new head coach following the 2019 season.

 University of Kentucky

 He then joined the University of Kentucky's football team to be one of their defensive quality control assistants in 2020.

 Minnesota Vikings

 On March 1, 2022, Manusky was hired as the inside linebackers coach for the Minnesota Vikings under new head coach Kevin O'Connell.
 On February 19, 2023, the Vikings fired him following the hiring of Brian Flores as their new defensive coordinator.

 Denver Broncos

 On February 25, 2023, the Denver Broncos announced the hiring of Manusky as their inside linebackers coach under new head coach Sean Payton.
+On January 28, 2025, Manusky and the Broncos mutually agreed to part ways.